maaslalani/UnicornFarmer/README.md

 # JS Fundamentals Final Project

+You'll be developing a JS-based client-side application that is either:

+- a game
+- an app

+You are completely free to decide what you'd like to build in either category, subject to the requirements below.
+If you have any concerns or difficulty coming up with something, feel free to speak with your instructor.

+## Time Commitment

+You should spend a maximum of **10 hours** on this project.
+Please be sure to take on a realistic amount of work, particularly if it will implement things that you haven't worked with before.

 ## Detailed requirements

 ### General

-- Follow the Shopify Style Guide (Links to an external site.)Links to an external site. and write the game entirely using JavaScript ES6.
+- Follow the [Shopify Style Guide](https://github.com/Shopify/javascript) (Links to an external site.)Links to an external site. and write the game entirely using JavaScript ES6.

 - Make great use of Classes and Object Literals in your code.